Freedom of Access to Clinic Entrances Act: Impact

 According to statistics gathered by the National Abortion Federation (NAF), incidents of the more disastrous forms of violence (such as murder, attempted murder, bombing and arson) have decreased since 1994, the year the Freedom of Access to Clinic Entrances Act was enacted.
 The Clinton administration prosecuted 17 defendants for violations of the FACE act in 1997, and prosecuted an average of about 10 defendants per year since the law was enacted.
 The George W. Bush administration, by comparison, only prosecuted about two defendants per year for violations of the FACE act.
 According to Cathleen Mahoney, Executive Vice President of the National Abortion Federation and former attorney for the Justice Department, "The amount of [violent] activity really did drop a lot after FACE was enacted and it was beginning to be enforced".

 In July 2022, Republican Representative Ted Budd and Senator Thom Tillis of North Carolina wrote to the state's Attorney General, Josh Stein, asking him to apply the FACE Act to protect CPCs in North Carolina, saying that there was vandalism at the Mountain Area Pregnancy Services facility.

 Judicial review

-In 1995, American Life League attempted to challenge the FACE Act in The United States District Court for the Eastern District of Virginia in a case called American Life League, Inc. v.
-Reno, but lost when the court upheld the FACE Act.
+In 1995, the US District Court for the Eastern District of Virginia upheld the FACE Act against a challenge by the American Life League.

 Following passage of the Freedom of Access to Clinic Entrances Act, several states passed analogous laws.
-The Massachusetts act was the Reproductive Health Care Facilities Act, which was challenged in Federal Court and ultimately struck down in McCullen v.
-Coakley.
-However, the decision was narrowly tailored so as not to strike down the FACE Act and other state level laws.
+The Massachusetts analog, the Reproductive Health Care Facilities Act, was struck down by the Supreme Court in McCullen v.
+Coakley (2014) as infringing on anti-abortion protesters' First Amendment rights.
+However, the decision was narrowly tailored to avoid striking down the FACE Act and other state level laws.